1st day: Marrakesh – Fint

 4th day: Merzouga

-After breakfast, there is time for some sand-boarding before taking the camels, riding or walking alongside, as they carry your luggage and provisions for sleeping and meals.
-Walk about three hours in the morning and another three in the afternoon until you reach the oasis for the night.
-The camel-man prepares your lunch out in the dunes.
+After breakfast, you take the camels, riding or walking alongside, as they carry your luggage and provisions for sleeping and meals.
+You will walk about three hours in the morning, stopping in a shady place, while the camel-man prepares your lunch out in the dunes.
+In the afternoon, you will walk another three hours until you reach the oasis for the night in traditional Berber goat-skin tents.
+After dinner, there is drumming and music around a campfire.

 |650 € *|